The Hungerford Mansion Will Be 200 Years Old In 2025

-Harriet would pass way on Oct.
-26, 1956 at the age of 81 leaving much speculation as to what would become of the Hungerford Mansion which, for many years, had become one of the showpieces for this part of the state.
+Harriet would pass away on Oct.
+26, 1956, at age 81, leaving much speculation as to what would become of the Hungerford Mansion, which, for many years, had become one of the showpieces for this part of the state.
 Harriet’s will stated that the residence was to be sold at the discretion of the executors.

-The Watertown National Bank would acquire the Hungerford mansion from the executors and, in 1957, plan to sell it with conditions: no offer less than $50,000 would be considered and no terms other than cash.
-The bank would also reserve the right to reject any or all offers regardless of amount.
+The Watertown National Bank would acquire the Hungerford mansion from the executors and, in 1957, plan to sell it with conditions: no offer less than $50,000 and no terms other than cash would be considered.
+The bank would also reserve the right to reject any or all offers regardless of the amount.

 The Hungerford mansion would initially be marked for razing along with the Herring Mansion to make way for a modern motel, The Carriage House Inn, by Joseph J. Capone after working out a deal for the properties that involved the former Watertown High School on Sterling Street.

 The Watertown Daily Times would report on May 18, 1959, of one of the rare occasions where preservation prevailed—

 Hungerford House Will Be Preserved